ngs-official/JOHANs-NUKER/README.md

-# JOHAN NUKER
+# JOHAN's NUKER
-The easy-to-use, open source, and good looking nuker for anyone to use!
+The easy-to-use, open source, and good-looking nuker for anyone to use!
 ![image](https://github.com/ngs-official/johan-nuker/assets/123272327/91b38974-a04d-45f0-8eee-10d1950300a7)

 ### Requirements <br />